|Library Account||Borrowing & Returning|

 Where do I return library items?

 The R.P.
 Bell Library has an exterior book-return slot to the left of the main doors.
 It is accessible 24/7.
-Book return bins are also inside the Library just inside the main doors.
+The Access Services desk also has a book-return slot.
 You can return interlilbrary loan, Novanet, or Mount Allison books (including music books) to either of these locations.
 Not in Sackville?
-You can also return library books to any Novanet library.* (*During COVID-19 times, please contact them first to make sure they are open and accepting returns).
+You can also return library books to any Novanet library.

 Can I return Mount A items to other libraries?